addyosmani/backbone-fundamentals/README.md

 ```

-Should you prefer to switch out Jade for an alternative view engine, this can be done fairly trivially.
+Should you prefer to switch out Jade for an alternative view engine, this can be done fairly easily.
 See the section under 'Templating' here:
 https://github.com/joyent/node/wiki/modules.
 For example, to switch to EJS, you would simply write `app.set('view engine', 'ejs')`

-Express makes use of commong HTTP verbs (get, put, post etc.) to provide easy to use, expressive routing API based on CRUD (Create, Read, Update and Delete).
-Below for example, we can define what happens when the browser requests the root '/'.
-As a trivial route in this application, it doesn't do anything particularly exciting, however getters typically read or retrieve data.
+Express makes use of common HTTP verbs (get, put, post etc.) to provide easy to use, expressive routing API based on CRUD (Create, Read, Update and Delete).
+Below for example, we define what happens when the browser requests the root '/'.
+As a trivial route in this application, it doesn't do anything particularly exciting, however getters like this typically read or retrieve data.

 ```javascript
 app.get('/', function(req, res){